 - Do not expect to reach me during weekends.
 If you need to see me during the regular week, the best place is my office during my posted office hours.
-If you need to reach me during the week but not during that time, please e-mail me. - E-mail messages must be professional: do not just start writing your message; first, address me by name (e.g., Professor Sarraf).
+If you need to reach me during the week but not during that time, please e-mail me. - E-mail messages must be professional: do not just start writing your message; first, address me by name (e.g., Professor Sarraf or Johnny).
 I will show you the same courtesy.
-If you do not address me, I will not reply to the message.
 Also, use Standard Written English (not language that is acceptable when texting your friends).
-Please identify the course and section number or days and time that we meet. - Please understand that you are not the only person trying to reach me, so if your need is urgent, then you really need to come to the office directly.
+Please identify the course and section number or days and time that we meet.

+Please understand that you are not the only person trying to reach me, so if your need is urgent, then you really need to come to the office directly.
 Otherwise, I will get to your message once I can.